ryanbas21/dotfiles/readme.md

   I've tried airline - I just found Lightline to be far faster.
 I don't need any special stuff, I included vim-fugitive and it works on the powerline theme by default

-### Theme
-  I just use the gruvbox theme, I don't really change it, and that way I only install that one theme, rather than having a hundred themes installed to change to.

 ### Plugins
 Aside from the plugins listed here, I have `vim-plug` setup to run them only